Grammys 2021: Complete list of winners and nominees

 Best R&B Song

-- "Better Than I Imagine" — Robert Glasper featuring H.E.R. & Meshell Ndegeocello
+- "Better Than I Imagined" — Robert Glasper featuring H.E.R. & Meshell Ndegeocello — Winner

 - "Black Parade" — Beyoncé